ohel/gaincms/README.md

 The paths and glob patterns are customizable in index.php.

 There are two special tags to roughly control the layout of the pictures within the article: *<br>* which will perform a clear for floating images, and *<br class="panorama">* which will make the next image full width.
 I have yet to see a case where I'd need the *<br>* tag as a line break in an article, so I decided to make it a special one.

+## Visitor statistics

+GainCMS has its own simple visitor statistics support so as not to give too much information to big corporations.
+To enable the visitor statistic, create the directory *DIR_STATS_BASE*, defined in *index.php*.

 ## Project goals by the original author